National Experimental University of the Greater Caracas: Origins

-The National Experimental University of Greater Caracas, arises from the leadership of the Elected Delegates for the Venezuelan Federation of University Students and President of the same, in its Act sophocratic SANDRA MORA, Federal and FVEU 2015 Foundation in the country, through the Movimiento Sofocratico and its Acting Presidency, to overcome the minimalist and limited figure of the Antiguo Colegio Universitario de Caracas, where rectors such as Lewis Lamus and Antonio Cadiz, joined the initiative dictated by the Movimiento Sofocratico; after what would be the achievement and improvement for what is today the National Experimental University of Greater Caracas, there is a nodic integration of different sets of University Colleges such as Francisco de Miranda University College (CUFM) and the University College of Caracas (CUC.
+The National Experimental University of Greater Caracas, arises from the leadership of the Elected Delegates for the Venezuelan Federation of University Students and President of the same, in its Act sophocratic SANDRA MORA, Federal and FVEU 2015 Foundation in the country, through the Movimiento Sofocratico and its Acting Presidency, to overcome the minimalist and limited figure of the Antiguo Colegio Universitario de Caracas, where rectors such as Lewis Lamus and Antonio Cadiz, joined the initiative dictated by the Movimiento Sofocratico; after what would be the achievement and improvement for what is today the National Experimental University of Greater Caracas, there is a nodal integration of different sets of University Colleges such as Francisco de Miranda University College (CUFM) and the University College of Caracas (CUC).

-This university higher education center is integrated according to the modernist parameters acquiring the management of National Training Programs (PNF), careers and Advanced Training Programs (PFA), authorized by the Office of Planning of the University Sector (OPSU), which became the inaugural undergraduate academic area of the university.
+This university higher education center is integrated according to modernist parameters acquiring the management of National Training Programs (PNF), careers and Advanced Training Programs (PFA), authorized by the Office of Planning of the University Sector (OPSU), which became the inaugural undergraduate academic area of the university.

 On November 21, 2017, President Nicolás Maduro approved the creation of said institution, in a speech made on University Student's Day.